Pyleks/milestone-project-two/README.md

 Strong but not overwhelming colors have been chosen to emphasis on the features.

 ## Features
-Blockworm Adventure is a game designed to provide the visitor with a updated version of the old snake game, and add some new unexpected twists to introduce a fresh experience.

 - Feature 1: allows users to try them self at a new type of snake game by controlling the snake to capture as much food as possible.

 - Feature 2: The games comes with multiple "food types", providing different twists and points each type.